getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 While they have generally served us well, the shortcomings of the current systems have become apparent over time.
 Apart from generally being unclear to users - what is applied when, why, how? - there are also problems with the way we currently instruct users to add event data.

+A major reason for this change is also to better align with OpenTelemetry.
+In OpenTelemetry (OTEL), the equivalent to our scope is the "Context".
+However, the Context is immutable in OTEL, and works via copy-on-write - so each time you want to change _anything_ on the context, you fork it.
+This means that you have much more forking than you have in Sentry currently, and also since you always fork a context when you change the active span (as the span is set on the context, and updating it means forking a context), you can quickly get into deeply nested context situations due to auto instrumentation.

+This RFC aims to align this so we can handle the OTEL way of context forking (=doing this very frequent and liberally).

+Also, the RFC acknoledges that not all of the concepts laid out below are equally important for every environment - e.g. for Browser JS or mobile, we may not have multiple execution contexts, so some of the concept may not be so relevant.
+However, we still want to align the concepts across all SDKs for the following reasons:

+1. To ensure the experience is somewhat consistent across SDKs, and concepts can be ported.
+2. To handle isomorphic cases, e.g. in JS you have Server and Client code, and it should be as portable as possible.
+3. To prepare for the future - even if e.g. multi-execution-context is not important in an SDK right now, it may become so in the future.

 # Proposed Solution

 Hubs will be removed as a concept for SDK users.